eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 7. You will be redirected to the app’s "Request" screen, which shows the attributes the Verifier requested.
 These are disclosed as requested; this flow has no per-attribute selection.
 If the request can be satisfied in more than one way, choose the option you prefer.
-   The screen also shows who is asking, taken from the Verifier's registration certificate.
-If that certificate is missing or cannot be validated, or if the request reaches beyond what the Verifier registered for, a warning appears and "Share" stays disabled until you acknowledge it.
+   The screen also shows who is asking.
+With **Check Registration Certificates** enabled in Settings, that identity comes from the Verifier's registration certificate, and if the certificate is missing or cannot be validated, or if the request reaches beyond what the Verifier registered for, a warning appears and "Share" stays disabled until you acknowledge it.
+With the setting off — the default — the name comes from the Verifier's access certificate alone.
 8. Tap "Share".
 9. Enter the PIN you set up during the initial steps.
 10. Upon successful submission, tap "Close".